lancewilhelm/delb/docs/calibre-database-schema.md

 - Plus indexes and triggers.
 - Denormalized patterns also exist depending on custom column type/config.

-For import planning in OpenTome: expect that a Calibre `metadata.db` may contain *many extra tables* related to custom columns.
+For import planning in Delb: expect that a Calibre `metadata.db` may contain *many extra tables* related to custom columns.

 ---